Eloy Jiménez Player Props: White Sox vs. Blue Jays

-After batting .317 with two doubles, two home runs, two walks and eight RBI in his past 10 games, Eloy Jimenez and the Chicago White Sox take on the Toronto Blue Jays (who will start Jose Berrios) at 8:10 PM ET on Wednesday.
+On Thursday, Eloy Jimenez (coming off going 2-for-4) and the Chicago White Sox face the Toronto Blue Jays, whose starting pitcher will be Jose Berrios.
+First pitch is at 5:10 PM ET.

-In his last appearance, he racked up two hits (going 2-for-4) against the Blue Jays.
+In his last appearance, he had two hits (going 2-for-4) against the Blue Jays.

 Eloy Jiménez Game Info & Props vs. the Blue Jays